Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Modeling the velocity fields of the rotating disks and different types of galactic rotation

 where $R_{c}$ and $ v_{0} $ are constants that $ v_{0} $ is circular velocity at large $ R $.
-At $R \ll R_{c}$ , this corresponds to solid-body rotation and at $R \gg R_{c}$ the rotation curve is flat; this model is therefore a good representation of a rising-to-flat rotation.\\ By programming in Python, we generated the velocity field maps from two different kinematic models for this galaxy, solid body rotation (slowly rising rotation curve) and differential rotation (steeply rising-to-flat rotation curve) in Figures \ref{VFM}.
+At $R \ll R_{c}$ , this corresponds to solid-body rotation and at $R \gg R_{c}$ the rotation curve is flat; this model is therefore a good representation of a rising-to-flat rotation.\\ By programming in Python, we generated the velocity field maps from two different kinematic models for this galaxy: solid body rotation (slowly rising rotation curve) and differential rotation (steeply rising-to-flat rotation curve), as shown in Fig. \ref{VFM}.
 This figures show contours of constant velocities and the major axis of these velocity field map is horizontal for each of these models. \\

-In Table \ref{tab1}, column (1) gives position angle of major axis, measured in degree, column (2) gives Median inclination angle of galaxy in unit of degree, and column (3) gives heliocentric distance. column (4) gives systematic velocity of galaxy, column (5) gives ellipticity, $ \epsilon = 1 - b/a $, where a and and b are the semi-major axis length and semi-minor axis length respectively.
-The ratio of the semi-major axis $a$ and the semi-minor axis $b$ quantifies how far the isophote (contour of constant surface brightness) differs from a circle. column (6) gives half-light radius in parsec and column (7) gives radius of extension of HI gas in parsec. column (8) gives absolute visual magnitude, column (9) gives conversion factor from arcsec to pc and column (10) gives mean stellar metallicity.\\
+In Table \ref{tab1}, col. 1 gives position angle of major axis, measured in degree, col. 2 gives the median inclination angle of galaxy in unit of degree, and col. 3 gives heliocentric distance.
+Column .4 gives systematic velocity of galaxy, col. 5 gives the ellipticity, $ \epsilon = 1 - b/a $, where a and and b are the semi-major axis length and semi-minor axis length, respectively.
+The ratio of the semi-major axis $a$ and the semi-minor axis $b$ quantifies how far the isophote (contour of constant surface brightness) differs from a circle.
+Column.
+6 gives half-light radius in parsec and Col. 7 gives radius of extension of HI gas in parsec.
+Column.
+8 gives absolute visual magnitude, Col. 9 gives conversion factor from arcsec to pc, and Col. 10 gives mean stellar metallicity.\\

-\section{DYNAMICS OF ORBITS IN A LOPSIDED POTENTIAL (DESCRIPTION OF A PERTURBED VELOCITY FIELD Model)}
+\section{Dynamics of orbits in a lopsided potential (description of a perturbed velocity field model)}